-UPDATE: We have released 2 exclusive free utilities to do the whole task automatically: Run It and Run Editor.
+NOTE: We have released a free utility to do the whole task automatically: Run Editor.

 One of our readers "Balaji" asked us following question: